Introduction To Barcodes

 - Magazines require an ISSN number, which is turned into an ISSN barcode (in EAN13 format).

 - All standard retail barcodes (including ours) originate from the GS1 system.
 You can obtain your barcodes directly from GS1.
 However, this is ONLY a licensing arrangement.
-You will typically be required to complete multi-page membership forms, pay joining fees and annual renewal fees, and then wait for the approval.
+You will typically be required to complete multi-page membership forms, pay joining fees and annual renewal fees, and then wait for approval.
 Alternatively, you can purchase your barcodes from a genuine barcode reseller company, such as ourselves.

 - Retail barcode numbers are globally unique numbers and are protected.
 You can’t just make up barcode numbers to use (unless you are ONLY selling your products within your store).
 Barcode numbers need to be purchased or obtained through a license arrangement.
 Getting a barcode number from a licensee organization is usually VERY expensive.